For DonorsFor Applicants

 Bio

 Hi!
-My name is McKayla Procopio, and I am a third-year Physics major with an Biology and Math minor at Drexel University.
+My name is McKayla Procopio, and I am a rising junior Physics major with an Biology and Math minor at Drexel University.
 I have also completed a certificate in Intermediate French Language Proficiency.
 I am currently participating in my second co-op at Drexel where I am working in one of Drexel's astrophysics labs researching gravitational lensing, specifically galaxy-galaxy lensing.
 For my first co-op experience, I worked in the Immunology and Anti-Inflammatory department at Incyte Corporation in Delaware.
 There, I was primarily in a laboratory setting doing molecular biology assays, creating and optimizing protocols, and doing data analysis.
 In 2022, I participated in STAR Scholars: an opportunity for undergraduates to partake in full-time research during the summer after their first year.
 In the fall and winter, I volunteered in the lab as an Undergraduate Research Assistant.
 I have adjusted my professional and academic goals during my time at Drexel, but I am now aiming to obtain a major in Physics with an astrophysics concentration while also working towards minors in Biology and Math.
 Outside of work and class, I am also part of Drexel's chapter of Delta Gamma fraternity where I currently hold the position of vp: Foundation.
 I have also held the title of Director of Scholarship.
 I am also a Peer Mentor for Drexel's First-Year Exploratory Studies (FYES) program where I assist professors in class during the freshman sequence of the FYES program.
 I am ambitious and have great goals for myself and I can't wait to see where life takes me!

 Education